 6. Get an Inspection

-Next in the process of buying a house in Los Angeles is finding out whether the house has any problems.
+Next in the process of buying a house in Riverside is finding out whether the house has any problems.
 This is what the inspection is designed to do, as well as protecting you.

 “Typically, purchase offers are contingent on a home inspection of the property to check for signs of structural damage or things that may need fixing.
 Your real estate agent usually will help you arrange to have this inspection conducted within a few days of your offer being accepted by the seller.
 This contingency protects you by giving you a chance to renegotiate your offer or withdraw it without penalty if the inspection reveals significant material damage.”